amiryusupov/Data-kids/README.md

 # Getting Started with Create React App

-This project was build by Amir .
+This project was build by Amir Developer.

 ## Available Scripts